 - Warm water is the secret ingredient to the smoothest, creamiest tahini sauce.

-The Steps For Making Tahini Sauce
+Making Tahini Sauce

 This sauce is much more than the sum of its parts.
 The tahini, lemon, and water combine to make the creamiest, most delicious sauce.
 It’s almost addictive.
 The sauce is really easy to make.
 Let me show you how: